Licensing & Issues at the MA Division of Professional Licensure

 At some point in their lifetime, many licensees and businesses receive Complaints (i.e. an Order to Show Cause) from their license governing Board within the Massachusetts Division of Professional Licensure.
-Generally, an Order to Show Cause arises as the result of an inspection or a dispute filed by a patron with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.
+Generally, an Order to Show Cause arises as the result of an inspection or a complaint filed by a patron with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.

-If you or your business have received an Order to Show Cause from the Board of Sanitarians or any other Board within the Division of Professional Licensure and would like to hire a lawyer, please complete the Contact Form found BELOW.
+If you or your business have received an Order to Show Cause from the Board of Sanitarians or any other Board within the Division of Professional Licensure and would like to obtain a lawyer, please complete the Contact Form found BELOW.

 The process often begins with an inspection, interview, request for information or even an investigatory Conference that may be requested or scheduled by the Board.
 You should contact an attorney immediately upon receipt of any such request or scheduling notice.
 Some businesses and licensees will simply receive an Order to Show Cause as their first notice that a license issue exists.

 You Must NEVER Ignore An Order to Show Cause – Your Livelihood Is At Stake